Enables you to shut down or restart local or remote computers, one at a time.

 |/?||Displays help at the command prompt, including a list of the major and minor reasons that are defined on your local computer.|

-- If you specify major and minor reason codes, you must first define these reason codes on each computer where you plan to use the reasons.
-If the reason codes are not defined on the target computer, Shutdown Event Tracker cannot log the correct reason text.
+If you specify major and minor reason codes, you must first define these reason codes on each computer where you plan to use the reasons.
+If the reason codes aren't defined on the target computer, Shutdown Event Tracker can't log the correct reason text.

 shutdown /r /t 60 /c "Reconfiguring myapp.exe" /f /d p:4:1

-To restart the remote computer \\ServerName with the same parameters, type:
+To restart the remote computer myremoteserver with the same parameters as the previous example, type: